vedicpatel07/ros_docker_gazebo_demo/README.md

 - The simulation uses Gazebo Classic
 - The robot can be controlled using the `/cmd_vel` topic

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing
-Feel free to open issues or submit pull requests with improvements or bug fixes.

 ## Acknowledgments
 - ROS 2 Iron Documentation
 - Gazebo Classic Documentation